TimCannady/TimCannady.github.io/README.md

 https://timcannady.github.io/index.html

-My DevBootcamp Phase-0 GitHub blog!
-An About-M and Blog using HTML + CSS with version tracking.
-Will add more as we learn new technologies - work in progress.
+My DevBootcamp Phase-0 GitHub site.
+An About-Me and Blog using HTML + CSS with version tracking.
+Will add more as we learn new technologies.
+Work in progress.

 #MVP